Heaven Knows, Mr. Allison: Plot

-For a while, they have the island to themselves, but then a detachment of Japanese troops arrives to set up a meteorological camp, forcing them to hide in a cave.
+For a while, they have the island to themselves, but then a detachment of Japanese troops arrives, forcing them to hide in a cave.
 When Sister Angela is unable to stomach the raw fish that Allison has caught, he sneaks into the Japanese camp for supplies, narrowly avoiding detection.
-That night, they watch flashes from naval guns being fired in a sea battle over the horizon.
+That night, they watch flashes from naval guns exchanging fire in a sea battle over the horizon.

-The Japanese unexpectedly leave the island and Allison professes his love for Sister Angela, proposing marriage.
-But she shows him her engagement ring and explains that it is a symbol of her forthcoming final holy vows.
+The Japanese unexpectedly depart, leaving valuable supplies behind.
+Overwhelmed by emotion, Allison professes his love for Sister Angela, proposing marriage.
+She shows him her engagement ring, explaining that it is a symbol of her forthcoming final holy vows.
 Later both in celebration and frustration, Allison gets drunk on sake.
-He blurts out that he considers her devotion to her vows to be pointless since they are stuck on the island "like Adam and Eve."
-She runs out into a tropical rain and falls ill as a result.
-Allison, now sober and contrite, finds her shivering.
-He carries her back, but the Japanese have returned, forcing them to retreat to the cave.
+He blurts out that he considers her devotion to her vows to be pointless since they are stuck on the island "like Adam and Eve," and may be for years.
+She runs out into a tropical rain and falls ill with a chill.
+Allison, sober and contrite, finds her shivering in the cave.
+He cares for her carries her back to the camp, but the Japanese have returned, forcing them to retreat to the cave.
 Allison sneaks into the Japanese camp to get blankets.
 He kills a soldier who discovers him, alerting the enemy.
-To force him into the open, the Japanese set fire to the vegetation.
+To force him into the open, the Japanese start burning the island's undergrowth.

 When a Japanese soldier discovers the cave, Allison and Sister Angela have two options: surrender or die from a hand grenade thrown inside.
-An ensuing explosion is not a grenade, but a bomb; the Americans have begun attacking the island in preparation for a landing.
-Allison comments that the landing will not be easy because when they returned, the Japanese brought four artillery pieces and concealed them well on the island.
+Just then, a shell hits...the Americans have begun softening the island in preparation for an amphibious landing.
+Allison comments that the assault will not be easy, as the Japanese have concealed four deadly 105 mm artillery rifles pointed towards the beach, deadly to landing craft.

-Responding to what he attributes to a message from God, Allison disables the artillery during the barrage that will precede the American assault while the Japanese are still in their bunkers.
-He is wounded but sabotages all the guns by removing their breechblocks, saving many American lives.
-After the landing, the Marine officers are puzzled by the missing breechblocks.
+Responding to what he believes is a message from God, Allison removes the weapons' breechblocks while the Japanese are still in their bunkers riding out the barrage.
+He is wounded, but the Americans easily take the island facing only small arms fire.

-Sister Angela and the wounded Allison then say their goodbyes as the Marines begin occupation.
-Allison has reconciled himself to Sister Angela's dedication to Jesus, but she reassures him that they will always be close "companions."
-After being found, Allison is transferred by the Marines to the ship, with Sister Angela walking beside him.
+Sister Angela and Allison say their goodbyes as the Marines arrive.
+Allison has reconciled himself to Sister Angela's dedication to God, and she reassures him that wherever she is he will be her close "companion."